Alphax978/ThinkBoard/README.md

-# All great missons start with a thought - Don't just think, note it.
+# Don't just think it.
+Note it.
 ---------------------------------------------------
 ### live at: https://thinkboardpro.onrender.com/